AlexandreFenyo/net-monitor/README.md

 ### Data set

 A data set is a time series (i.e. a set of time stamped collected data), maintained in the net-manager server memory.
 A data set typically contains numerical network throughput values.
+A maximum lifetime for data is associated with each data set.

 For integrity purpose, data sets can only be updated by one of the following two mecanisms: